AndrewTSKY/Bastion-Security/README.md

 # Bastion-Security
 Transformer Based Powershell detector

-# Bastion — Reasoning-Distilled PowerShell Threat Classifier (Post-Mortem)
+# Bastion-Security: Reasoning-Distilled PowerShell Threat Classifier

 A research post-mortem on a small (~460M) decoder-only model trained to classify PowerShell as malicious/benign *with an explicit reasoning trace*, then map malicious samples to attacker TTPs.
 The project reached a hard performance ceiling.
-This repo documents what was built, what was measured, and where the evidence localizes the ceiling — it does **not** release the model, data, or pipeline (see [Why nothing is released](#why-nothing-is-released)).
+This repo documents what was built, what was measured, and where the evidence localizes the ceiling.
+It does **not** release the model, data, or pipeline (see [Why nothing is released](#why-nothing-is-released)).

 **Bottom line:** the classifier hit ~93% malicious-correct but did not meet its design target.
-The evidence localizes the ceiling to **pretraining substrate scale** — the domain corpus was saturated, but the model lacked the world-knowledge representations needed to generalize over the entities real commands reference.
+The evidence localizes the ceiling to **pretraining substrate scale**.
+The domain corpus was saturated, but the model lacked the world-knowledge representations needed to generalize over the entities real commands reference.
 The confirming ablation was compute-gated and never run, so this is a *localized* root cause, not a proven one.